CryptoB3nd3R/unit_converter/README.md

 - Requirements to run this script : python package: colored

-- to install run in your terminal : pip install colored
+- to install colored run in your terminal : pip install colored

+- to run the script go to the file directory where you have clone or extract the files and run this command : python3 unit_converter.py
+( or just double-click on the unit_converter.py )